SimonHarte/SpartanGrid/README.md

 The next generation LessCSS grid system.
 Try the [dynamic online grid demo](http://spartan-grid.herokuapp.com/).

+> There is a new Safari compatible version of this grid system: [Spartan 2](https://github.com/SimonHarte/Spartan2)!

 > Requires [LessCSS](https://github.com/less/less.js) version 1.4.0 or above.
 Does **not** work with v1.7.0
 because of [this bug](https://github.com/less/less.js/pull/1929#issuecomment-45307325) (fixed in v1.7.1).